-Hailing from Nova Scotia, Canada, Johanna Skibsrud is the author of two novels, Quartet for the End of Time (Norton 2014), and the 2010 Scotiabank Giller Prize winning, The Sentimentalists (Norton 2011).
-She has also published a collection of short fiction, This Will Be Difficult to Explain and Other Stories (Norton 2012), and co-written the children’s book Sometimes We Think You are a Monkey (Penguin Canada 2014).
+About the Author: Hailing from Nova Scotia, Canada, Johanna Skibsrud is the author of two novels, Quartet for the End of Time (Norton 2014), and the 2010 Scotiabank Giller Prize-winning, The Sentimentalists (Norton 2011).
+She has also published a collection of short fiction, This Will Be Difficult to Explain and Other Stories (Norton 2012), and co-wrote the children’s book Sometimes We Think You are a Monkey (Penguin Canada 2014).
 Not only that, Skibsrud is also the author of three books of poetry, Late Nights with Wild Cowboys (Gaspereau 2008), I Do Not Think that I Could Love a Human Being (Gaspereau 2010), and The Description of the World (Wolsak and Wynn 2016).

 Johanna Skibsrud: Reading as a kid.
 I was just one of those kids who wanted to be swept away by stories.
 I was lucky that my mother was also a reader and was always encouraging of my writing.
 She never gave me the sense that being a writer was an impossible career choice.